Prajjwal-Rimal/Database-and-SQL/data warehouse/Data Warehousing, Analytics overview.md

         - has a <mark>dump of all raw  unstructured data</mark> in a quick way to organize later
     - **data warehouse**:
         - purpose specific than data lake
-        - <mark>arge collection of organized cleaned data</mark> that can be used by the organization to make business decisions
+        - <mark>large collection of organized cleaned data</mark> that can be used by the organization to make business decisions
-        - help to <mark>upport decision support system</mark> (Data warehouses enable reporting, analysis, and decision-making)
+        - help to <mark>support decision support system</mark> (Data warehouses enable reporting, analysis, and decision-making)
     - **data mart**:
         - subset of data warehouse
         - <mark>specific to a certain domain</mark>